KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

-Aside from these properties we also have to decide how many images we would like to have in the swap chain.
+Aside from these properties we also have to decide how many images we would like to have in the swapchain.
 The implementation specifies the minimum number that it requires to function:

 ```rust,noplaypen
 let image_count = support.capabilities.min_image_count;